A unique professional development opportunity for Vermont secondary school teachers.

-An initial grant of up to $50,000 covers a sabbatical for the fall semester (September-January) for each Rowland Fellow (and his/her family, if applicable).
+An initial grant of up to $50,000 covers a sabbatical for the fall semester (September-January) for each Rowland Fellow.
 The sabbatical provides opportunity for travel, research, personal reflection and renewal, and for the development of an action plan to be implemented upon the Fellow's return to his/her respective school in January.
 The grant covers all costs (travel, transportation, and accommodations) except personal expenses.
 Meals for conferences, workshops and professional visits are covered at the daily reimbursement rate established by each school except when the Rowland Fellow is taking up residence for an extended period.
 The grant also covers the school's cost of hiring a substitute teacher.
 Substitute teacher costs for the past few years have averaged $30,000 for the sabbatical semester.

 An additional $50,000 grant is provided to each school in two installments to support the initiative developed by the Rowland Fellow.
 Most schools use part of this second installment to provide a reduced teaching load for the Rowland Fellow to work on his/her initiative during the second semester.
 The first $25,000 is made available in January upon the Fellow's return from sabbatical.
 The balance of the grant will be made in June after a visit by the Executive Director to each school and the submission of a final report.
 The allocation of these funds is a joint decision between the Rowland Fellow and the principal/head of school.